 Be diverse!
 Try to sample at least one class by as many instructors in your genre as possible over the course of the weekend.
 Don’t feel intimidated about attending a class offered by an instructor who is well known or whose playing is complex.
 After all, if he or she can do the complex stuff, he or she can probably explain the simple stuff, too (and all our teachers are great explainers, or they wouldn’t be here!)

 Recording Devices.
 Many of our instructors teach by ear, so we strongly recommend that you bring recording devices to listen at home to the tunes and techniques you learned at Camp.
-Nowadays most mobile phones have inbuilt recording features that are surprisingly good; otherwise there are quite a number of excellent inexpensive dedicated recording devices on the market.
+Nowadays, smart phones have inbuilt recording features that are surprisingly good; otherwise there are quite a number of excellent inexpensive dedicated recording devices on the market.

 Other Music Related Items to Bring To Camp.
 We strongly recommend that you bring the following items with you to camp: an electronic tuner, a music stand, capos (at least two, in case you lose one), at least two sets of spare strings, and (if you use them) lots of spare picks.
 If you do forget any of these items, never fear; you can pick them up at the store that Elderly Instruments runs on site.